 Few things on Earth are more powerful than gratitude statements, especially if you say them to the people who mean the most to you.
 In Solution-Focused Therapy, clients and loved ones will be asked to say what they appreciate the most about each other.
 If they are not used to hearing it, clients and their family members will be moved to tears as words of love and gratitude are exchanged.

-When counselors intentionally point out any victories, small or large, they are validating their clients’ progress and the measure of success in the program, which fuels their motivation to stay in treatment.
+When counselors intentionally point out any victories, small or large, they are validating their clients’ progress and the measure of success in the program, which fuels their motivation to stay in addiction treatment.
 Milestones may include refraining from relapse, being emotionally transparent while managing cravings, reflecting upon one’s consequences of actions, successfully achieving a goal or showing consideration for one’s impact on other relationships.
 As counselors explore these positive points with their clients, they may discover other additional untapped resources that will help clients in their recovery.